pxtha/portfolio/content/blog/joon/index.md

 The Joon project was developed by a team of 5 software engineers:

-- Team Lead
+- Team Lead: Thắng Phạm
+- Business Analyst
 - Front-end Developer
 - Back-end Developer
 - Devops
 - Tester
-- Business Analyst

 The team worked collaboratively to design, develop, and deploy the Joon project.